shubhamsaini42069/formaws/readme.md

-# Simple Fullstack Form App with Express, Flask, and Docker
+# Simple Fullstack Form App with Express, Flask, and Docker SUpports AWS Ec2 Deployment and ECS ECR

 This is a fullstack web application using an Express.js frontend and a Flask backend.
 The frontend provides a form where users can submit their name and email.
 The backend receives the data and displays all submissions through a `/view` endpoint.